 Giving back to those in need is something Salin Bank firmly believes in.
 That’s why we support charitable efforts that directly benefit local Indiana communities and the families who live there.
-Among the programs that Salin Bank supports: the United Way of Central Indiana, Habitat for Humanity, the local arts and efforts to help families of modest incomes realize the American dream of home ownership.
+Among the programs that Salin Bank supports: Habitat for Humanity, the local arts and efforts to help families of modest incomes realize the American dream of home ownership.

 Holiday Food Basket Recipient Expresses Thanks

 When Lachnwda Payton, 39, left the hospital in August, she was placed on hospice and needed 24-hour care.
 During discharge planning, her physical therapist and nurse expressed concern about her support system once she returned home.

 "Don't you worry about her, she's got CICOA," said the social worker.

 Payton was one of 200 CICOA clients who received holiday food baskets or gift cards on Friday, Dec.
 13. Twenty-six volunteers from Salin Bank, Regions Bank, Boomers and Beyond, and CICOA board members accompanied staff to deliver the gifts.

 Payton is diagnosed with lupus, Reynaud's disease and pulmonary hypertension, which have attacked her heart and lungs and left her on oxygen.
 The disease process and side effects of her medicines also have resulted in partial amputations of her fingers and thumbs and the removal of her teeth.